-Falassarna, also written Falasarna, lies on the Western coast of Crete.
-Falassarna Beach has the most beautiful sunset on Crete.
+Falassarna, also written Falasarna, is on the Western coast of Crete, and it’s known for having the most beautiful sunset on Crete.
 The atmosphere of the village is relaxed, and the background of the harsh Cretan mountains makes it all incredibly gorgeous.
 Here’s a complete guide to Falassarna Beach, Crete, with a few tips to make the most of your days in this corner of West Crete.

 About Falassarna Beach, Crete